-Demand for solar energy by home owners is at an all-time high so solar power marketing ideas are at a premium.
-If you sell solar solutions how do reach home owners interested in solar?
+Demand for solar energy by home owners is at an all-time high.
+Solar power marketing ideas are at a premium especially if you’re trying to reach electric vehicle (EV) owners.
+If you sell solar solutions, how do you reach home owners interested in solar?

 Here are some free solar marketing ideas for you to try to help grow your solar business.